History of Zamalek SC: Sustained success (1952–1984)

-In 1967, the Minister of Youth and Sports Talat Khairy decided that the club's board would be appointed rather than elected and Mohammed Hassan Helmy became club president, the first spotsman to do so.
-He became an icon of Zamalek and remained president until July 1971, when the rules were changed to allow board elections again and to forbid anyone from being president if they had already been so for two consecutive terms.
-Tawfeek El Kheshen took over the presidency and the honorary presidency was given to Helmy.
+In 1967, Minister of Youth and Sports Talaat Khairy decided that the club boards would be appointed rather than elected, and Helmy Zamora took the presidency and was the first Egyptian sportsman in Egypt to become a president of a club.
+He remained as president until July 1971 where the rules were changed to allow board elections again and to forbid anyone from being president if they had already held to presidency for two consecutive terms.